artefactual/atom-docs/admin-manual/maintenance/common-atom-queries.rst

 For this example, let's say we've accidentally entered "digital image" instead of "digital image" throughout our descriptions.
-Now we want to replace all occurences of "digital image" in the *Extent and medium* field across all our descriptions in English with the corrected version, "digital image":
+Now we want to replace all occurrences of "digital image" in the *Extent and medium* field across all our descriptions in English with the corrected version, "digital image":

 .. code-block:: mysql